 WHAT TO KNOW BEFORE BUYING LAND IN NIGERIA

 A prospective purchaser of any property (or normally his solicitor) would have to main concerns.
 First, he must be sure that the vendor of the property is really entitled to sell it.
 Thus the buyer must first insist that the vendor proves that his title to the land is good and that he can pass to the purchaser the land/ property which he is offering to sell.
 Secondly, the purchaser will want to know whether any third parties have rights to the land which might interfere with his intended use of it.
-These third-party rights might include covenants restricting use, right of way, tree preservation order, or even mortgages.
+These third-party rights might include covenants restricting usage, a right of way, tree preservation order, or even mortgages.
 Concerns about these matters will lead the purchaser or his representatives, to make extensive enquiries before the purchase of the property is finally concluded.

 There are however many factors one needs to consider before buying a land in Nigeria these ranges from